Star Wars: Rebellion

 Rebellion (“Supremacy” in the UK) looks like a quick reskin of a popular new genre – so common for the era – but the 4x genre is actually right up Star Wars‘ exhaust port.
 These are the games like Masters of Orion and Space Empires – simulators requiring you to start small in funds and equipment and best your opponent in securing both to seize control of the galaxy.
 In fact, many of the technologies or ships in these games borrow, often liberally, from the Star Wars films.
 So a game with the benefit of the license should do gangbusters, right?

-Planets are grouped into systems of 10 each.
+Planets are grouped into systems of exactly 10 each.

-In terms of content, the game offers pretty much everything you can expect, plus a few extra bonuses on the side.
-First, the expected: You can play as either the Empire or the Rebellion, in a galaxy you can define by size and AI difficulty (the largest galaxy is 200 planets).
-Each planet you capture offers limited space for building mines and refineries, which collect ore and convert it into points, which then go toward constructing factories or units.
-Supply lines are not considered, it’s strictly about how many resource-rich planets you can keep control of.
+You play as either the Empire or the Rebellion – there are no Hutts or similar attempts at a third faction.
+You can define each game’s galaxy by both AI difficulty and size (the largest galaxy holds 200 planets).
+Each planet you capture offers randomized slots for building mines and refineries.
+Mines collect ore and refineries convert it into points, which then go toward constructing buildings or units.
+Supply lines are not considered – the economy is strictly about how many resource-rich planets you can keep control of.

-Distant, barren planets can be colonized by your forces at some expense.
+Distant, barren planets can be colonized by your forces at the expense of building construction yards and refineries from scratch.
 “Core” worlds with pre-built structures have the additional factor of their inhabitants to consider.
 If they like your side, it will be harder for your foe to subvert you.
-If they prefer the other team, you must garrison troops there to prevent uprisings, losses from piracy, and work stoppages at your mines and factories.
+If they prefer the other team, you must garrison troops there to prevent piracy, work stoppages, and eventually, a full-blown uprising.
 Planets that support the other side more fervently obviously require more troops to keep things operating and “civil.”
 As the opposing team, you can run secret missions on those planets to stoke the fires of, ahem, rebellion.

-There aren’t as many differences between the two sides as you would think, so you will always be building fleets, armies, and taking over planets, but those that exist are certainly true to the films.
-For ships and ground units, Rebels are generally faster to build but weaker, with the Empire slower to build but stronger.
-Recruitable heroes for each side are vastly better at varying skills than regular “buildable” units.
+There aren’t as many differences between the two sides as you would think.
+You will always be building fleets, armies, and taking over planets.
+Victory for even the Rebellion will eventually be based in overwhelming military force.
+However, the differences that do exist are certainly true to the films.
+For ships and ground units, Rebels are generally faster to build, but weaker, with the Empire slower to build, but stronger.
+Recruitable heroes for each side are vastly better at varying skills than regular “buildable” troops.
 The Rebellion generally has better diplomats and sabotage agents, while the Empire has better military commanders and spies.

 The Empire can exclusively run Assassination missions to remove heroes entirely.

-The primary purpose of these heroes are to either include in land or space garrisons, thereby boosting their defense and effectiveness significantly, or to send on a number of missions that include Recon, Sabotage, Kidnapping, and Diplomacy.
-Recon for both sides is the primary source of information about enemy activities and their strength on specific planets.
+Heroes are meant to either include in land or space garrisons – thereby boosting the planet’s defense and effectiveness significantly – or to lead a number of missions that include Recon, Sabotage, Kidnapping, and Diplomacy.
+Recon missions are the primary source of information about enemy activities and their strength on specific planets.
 A recon mission on a planet you own will uncover enemy agents operating there, or incoming enemy fleets.
 Recon missions on planets you don’t own give a “snapshot” of the situation at that time – meaning a planet you haven’t visited in a while may have secretly blossomed into an enemy superbase.

 Diplomacy missions are the only way to change the minds of a planet’s population toward your side.
-It’s cheaper for you in the long run, since repeated diplomacy missions can raise support so high that you don’t need garrisons anymore.
-However, they take up a hero’s valuable time, and like real diplomacy, do run the risk of getting mired and having no effect.
-Planets with not enough garrison units will eventually go into Uprising.
-Production shuts down and the owner must allocate a large garrison and run special missions to stabilize the situation.
+This is cheaper for you in the long run, since repeated diplomacy missions can raise support so high that you don’t need garrisons anymore.
+However, they take up a hero’s valuable time, and like real diplomacy, run the risk of getting mired and having no effect.
+As said, planets without enough garrison units will eventually go into uprising.
+Production shuts down, so the owner must allocate a large garrison and run special missions to stabilize the situation.
+Unchecked, the population will slowly kill every buildable unit on it, eject the recruitable heroes (who usually can’t die), and hand over all the facilities to the enemy.

 The rest of the missions are pretty self-explanatory, with one operation often feeding into another.
 While some characters are just good soldiers, others are crucial to the success of either army.
-New ships and war technology, for example, can only be researched by specific characters.
-If they’re out of the picture, their benefactors are in trouble.
-It’s quite a rush to have one of your probes suddenly find Lando Calrissian doing ship research on one planet, send out a perfect mission to bag him, and drag his sorry ass back to a planet you’ve set up as a jail – knowing you’ve dealt a measurable blow to the enemy.
+For example, new ships and war technology can only be researched by specific characters.
+If they’re out of the picture, then their benefactors are in trouble.
+It’s quite a rush to have one of your probes suddenly find Lando Calrissian doing ship research on one planet, send out a perfect mission to bag him, and drag his sorry ass back to a planet you’ve fortified as a jail – knowing you’ve dealt a measurable blow to the enemy.

 Ship battles can start to match the scale of the movies.

 There’s a lot to enjoy about Rebellion, which is why its so frustrating when we get to the disappointing.
 First, the AI is pitiful, even on the hardest setting.
-It enjoys pumping out miserable and cheap ships that slot alone into sequentially-numbered fleets (giving you an idea of how many ships are out there).
-Virtually any time they encounter an enemy ship, they will turn ass and flee.
+It enjoys pumping out cheap ships that slot alone into sequentially-numbered fleets (signposting how many fleets are out there).
+Virtually any time they encounter any enemy ship, they will turn ass and flee.
 They never seem to organize themselves into numbers that would cause a threat, while the missions they run seem mostly reactionary.
 Just took over a planet?
 Well, here comes the Start Uprising mission.

 Your own AI can be set to manage your garrisons or productions, and is barely capable of either.
 Expensive, overpowered troops get built and assigned to routine garrisons, while any available space is assigned to new mines or factories – regardless of if you need them or not, regardless of if you need the space for other production facilities.
 If you’re seeing a theme here, it’s that planning is not the AI’s strength.

-So, let’s assume that you actually manage to hustle a pal to play against you in multiplayer, fixing the problem of dummy AI.
+Let’s assume that you actually manage to hustle a pal to play against you in multiplayer, fixing the problem of dummy AI.
 You still have some rough design decisions to overcome.
-The game takes place in a “sort-of real-time” system instead of pure turn-based.
-Pausing the game locks out all controls, so it’s real-time, but actions still won’t take place until the end of the day (a de-facto turn).
+The game takes place in a “sort-of real-time” system, instead of pure turn-based.
+Pausing the game locks out all controls, so it’s real-time, but actions won’t take place until the end of the day (a de-facto turn).
 Only when the next day ticks over will ships advance towards their destinations, resources get instantly mined and processed, construction gets closer to completion, and so on.
-You’ll be swamped with tasks in the later game and managing an entire galaxy becomes harder to keep track of.
+You’re queuing up orders to take place the next day, while reacting to enemy events that happen all at once when the next day begins.

 The message system tries to keep you aware of galactic goings-on.

-To attempt to offset this, your galactic map (which you play mostly the entire game from) has many options to highlight planets that meet specific factors – like a filter for planets with shipyards, or a filter for planets with idle production facilities, etc. They’re moderately helpful, but only one filter can be active at a time, and they don’t cover all the possibilities you would need (like a planet with weak defenses).
-You’ll almost have to keep separate notes, or else try and remember why you sent that fleet that just arrived out in the first place.
+You’ll be swamped with tasks in the later game and managing an entire galaxy becomes harder to keep track of.
+To attempt to offset this, your galactic map (which you play mostly the entire game from) has many options to highlight planets that meet specific factors.
+There’s a filter for planets with shipyards, or a filter for planets with idle production facilities, etc. They’re moderately helpful, but only one filter can be active at a time, and they don’t cover all the possibilities you would need, like a planet with weak defenses.
+You’ll almost have to keep separate notes, or else try and remember why you sent that fleet that arrives many weeks later out in the first place.

 Another painful design element is the interface itself.
 Your standard screen is the entire galaxy, color-coded by faction ownership, with C-3PO or his evil double as your “assistants.”
-They, and your planets, harass you through an in-game email system, which alerts you of everything from an enemy fleet attacking somewhere, to one of your regional governors taking a dump.
+They, and your planets, harass you through an in-game email system.
 The messages are categorized among production, diplomacy, etc, but the more planets you get, the more messages you’ll be bombarded with throughout the game’s days.
 Again, you can’t pause game time to sort through them.

-You can fold up to 12 windows down to a taskbar on the side, allowing you quick access to those planets, but the two active window limit still applies.
+You can fold up to 12 windows down to a taskbar on the side, allowing you quick access to those planets or fleets, but the two-active-window limit still applies.
 If you’re imagining moving windows around your galactic desktop and cascading them in order – forget it.
 Still, even if you could do this, it doesn’t change the fact that the entire game is played through static windows and popups.
 If you’re ready to let out a whoop and a cheer because a window has appeared telling you you’ve captured Darth Vader, you might like the game.
 If you require something a little more “immersive,” well, no.

 Key events from the film will happen at random times.
 They don’t always match the plot.